danawanb/libsqlex/README.md

 # Libsqlex

 LibSqlEx is an Elixir database adapter built on top of Rust NIFs to provide a native driver connection to libSQL/Turso.
-Support Local, Remote Replica, and Remote Only via options ⚠️ Currently, it does not support cursor operations such as fetch, declare, and deallocate.
+Support Local, Remote Replica, and Remote Only via options.

+⚠️ Currently, it does not support cursor operations such as fetch, declare, and deallocate.

 ## Installation